ms328/A03/README.md

 *__Push__
-a command used to upload local repository to a remote repository/ *__Pull__ pull requests allow for communication about changes pushed to a branch in a repository- used to discuss potential changes with collaborators before changes are merged
+a command used to upload local repository to a remote repository/ *__Pull__ pull requests allow for communication about changes pushed to a branch in a repository- used to discuss potential changes with collaborators before changes are merged/
 *__Remote__
-Git repository that is hosted on the internet or another network *__Repository__ a storage space for projects to be held
+Git repository that is hosted on the internet or another network/ *__Repository__ a storage space for projects to be held/

 References
 https://njit.instructure.com/courses/19292/files/2593764?module_item_id=587061